coldbox-modules/LaunchDarklySDK/README.md

         });
 ```

-WireBox will create it as-needed and automatically persist it as a singleton.
+WireBox will create it as needed and automatically persist it as a singleton.
 All you need to do is ask WireBox for it when you need it:

 ```js
 wirebox.getInstance( 'LD' )